akheelsajjan/task-managment/README.md

 ##About

-1) The application contains UI for task-management API present in
+1) The application contains UI for task-management API present in https://github.com/akheelsajjan/nestJS-task-management this repo
 2) Application is authenticated
 3) One can create task, update the task & delete them as well.